michaelkourlas/voipms-sms-push-notifications/README.md

-# IBM Cloud Function for VoIP.ms SMS #
+# Cloudflare Worker for VoIP.ms SMS #

 ## Overview ##

-This is a simple IBM Cloud Function that enables push notifications on devices running [VoIP.ms SMS](https://github.com/michaelkourlas/voipms-sms-client) by forwarding SMS callbacks for a particular DID from VoIP.ms.
+This is a simple Cloudflare Worker that enables push notifications on devices running [VoIP.ms SMS](https://github.com/michaelkourlas/voipms-sms-client) by forwarding SMS callbacks for a particular DID from VoIP.ms.